ubuntu/ubuntu-project-docs/docs/reference/exception-SquidUpdates.rst

 =============

-This document describes the policy for doing micro-release updates of the Squid package in Ubuntu LTS releases.
+This document describes the policy for doing micro-release updates of the Squid package in Ubuntu stable releases.

 .. _about_squid: